Sagar-MondayAgents/n8n-mcp/README.md

 > **Note**: The n8n API credentials can be configured either in a `.env` file (create from `.env.example`) or directly in the Claude config as shown above.

+> 💡 Tip: If you’re running n8n locally on the same machine (e.g., via Docker), use http://host.docker.internal:5678 as the N8N_API_URL.

 ## 🤖 Claude Project Setup

 For the best results when using n8n-MCP with Claude Projects, use these enhanced system instructions: